Talk to Sales:

 How about reminding customers or clients about upcoming bills or payments?
 Text messages are great to send quick payment links.

 Everyone has a smartphone or cell phone capable of receiving texts.
 Texting’s reliable delivery also helps you avoid the “sorry, must’ve been in my spam folder” or “I didn’t have an internet connection” excuse.

 What about employee updates or emergency messages?
 Well, texting works great for broadcasts.

 Your message gets delivered and each employee sees the notification immediately.
-No need to worry if they checked Slack or had their computer in front of them.

 Why does this really matter?
 Business communication revolves around reply rates.
 The more replies you get - the more conversations you can have.
 The more conversations - the more sales.

 Texts have up to a 98% open rate.
 With texting, you spend less time chasing down contacts and following up.